fuzzblob/FreeAudioTools/README.md

 This is a Unity project which contains some audio tools I built.
 These tools are free licened under the MIT License.

+When opening up the project for the first time, please opene the scene main.unity and hit the play button to run the scene.
+The main camera has a listere attached (as per default in a new scene).
+Another component which was added to demonstrate the tool is the PlaySoundExample.cs script.
+It holds a reference to the "raindrops" prefab.
+When the scene is played the PlaySoundExample will load the raindrops prefab and call the Play() method on the FullIndieAudioSound component attached.

 The FullIndieAudioSound is a script that allows basic control over audio settings.
 It is an isntance based system which means audio behaviour needs to be defined per sound effect and storen in a prefab (Unitys GameObject preset).
 To play a sound the prefab must be instaciated.

 - Play On Awake starts the sownd as soon as the script awakes.
 Alternatively call the Play() method on the FullIndieAudioSound component.